alexandroid000/self-assembly/Overview_and_Future_Work.md

 ### Control

-- feedback controller based on collision frequency
+- feedback controller based on (global?) collision frequency
     - attach until collision frequency drops below threshold
     - control equilibrium # (and type?) of agents
+- local attachment rules based on color (graph grammars)

 Misc
 ----

+### Experiments

+- asymmetric gear (made of cardboard?) in active single-agent bath
+- two parallel cardboard plates in an active single-agent bath
+- wedge in single-agent bath (see if clustering occurs in corner of wedge, what is dependence on angle?)

 ### Other possible modelling / control variables: